kmdunn5/Plant-Buddi/README.md

 # Plant-Buddi
-An app to track your
+An app to track how recently you have taken care of your Plant Friends!